HBDigitalLabs/BitroSynth1515/README.md

 # BitroSynth1515
-This project is a synthesizer that produces 4 different waveforms (Sawtooth, Noise, Square, Triangle) NAudio and Terminal.Gui libraries are used
+This project is a synthesizer that produces 4 different waveforms (Sawtooth, Noise, Square, Triangle) NAudio and WinForms libraries are used

 ## 📜 Third-Party Licenses
 This project uses the following open source libraries.